 404 Not Found response.

 Preconditions tell Cloud Storage to only perform a request if the generation or meta-generation number of the affected object meets your precondition criteria.
-These checks of the generation and meta-generation numbers ensure that the object is in the expected state.
+These checks of the generation and meta-generation numbers ensure that the object is in the expected state, allowing you to perform safe read-modify-write updates and conditional operations on objects.

 match precondition uses a specific generation or meta-generation